 Single-Cluster Deployment of the Supervisor

 You can still enable a Supervisor on a single vSphere cluster.
 In this case a single zone is created for the Supervisor automatically or you can use a zone that you created in advance.
 In a single-cluster deployment, you still have cluster-level high-availability through vSphere HA, and you can only scale your vSphere IaaS control plane setup by adding hosts to the vSphere cluster that maps to the Supervisor.
-In a single-cluster deployment, you can run workloads through vSphere Pods, Tanzu Kubernetes Grid clusters, and VMs deployed through the VM service.
+In a single-cluster deployment, you can run workloads through vSphere Pods, TKG clusters, and VMs deployed through the VM service.

 Figure 2.
 Single-cluster Supervisor deployment